MarcoLovecchio/assignment1/README.md

 - Run the Distance_node (rosrun assignment1_rt Distance.py).
 (Unfortunatly sometimes the Distance_node will publish GAME OVER message; in this case restart the node)

-If you loose the game you need to restart the three nodes.
+If you lose the game, you need to restart the three nodes.